open-ce/open-ce/doc/README.yaml.md

 packages:      # The environment package name
   - feedstock: # Defines each feedstock comprising the environment
   - channels:  # Defines a channel location for obtaining dependencies
-  - git_tag:   # Defines a specific git tag to use for this package
+  - git_tag:   # Defines a specific git tag to use for this feedstock
   - recipes:   # Sets name and path of recipe location(s)
+  - patches:   # Specifies list of patches to be applied to this feedstock
 imported_envs: # Used to import content of one env file into another
 channels:      # Defines a channel location for obtaining dependencies
 git_tag_for_env: # Specify a git tag to use across all packages in environment